Prima Tower Revolving Restaurant

-Prima Tower Revolving Restaurant is a Chinese restaurant in Singapore owned and managed by Prima Tower Pte Ltd.
+Prima Tower Revolving Restaurant was a Chinese restaurant in Singapore owned and managed by Prima Tower Pte Ltd.

 The restaurant opened in 1977, and was touted for being the "world’s only revolving restaurant nestled on a grain silo".
-It also serves Beijing cuisine, together with views of Sentosa, Mount Faber and the Cable Car.
+It served Beijing cuisine and offered views of Sentosa, Mount Faber and the Cable Car.

 History

 The restaurant was built on top of a grain silo.